Dodô (footballer, born 1992): Sampdoria return

 After playing twice for Inter in 2016 pre-season under Mancini, he was left out from the squad to the United States.
 He did not receive any call-up from Frank de Boer either, after Mancini left the club.
 On 18 August 2016, Dodô returned to Sampdoria on loan with an obligation to buy in 2018.

 Santos (loan)

 On 22 February 2018, Dodô returned to his home country after agreeing to a one-year loan contract with Santos.
 He made his debut for the club on 7 March, starting in a 2–1 Campeonato Paulista away loss against Grêmio Novorizontino.

 Cruzeiro (loan)

 In January 2019, Dodô was loaned out to Cruzeiro until 31 December 2019 with an obligation to buy.
 However, the permanent move eventually collapsed as Cruzeiro was exempt from purchasing the player due to financial problems.

 Atlético Mineiro

 After agreeing on the termination of his contract with Sampdoria in December 2020, Dodô signed a three-year deal with Atlético Mineiro on 5 February 2021.

+Santos return

+On 10 July 2023, Dodô returned to Santos and signed a two-and-a-half-year contract.
+Despite featuring regularly after his return, he was deemed surplus to requirements after the club's first-ever relegation, and reached an agreement to rescind his link on 8 November 2024.